How to Install a Hanging Light Fixture

 Time Required: Under 2 hours

-- To start, turn off electrical power to the fixture at the electrical panel and use an appropriate testing device to ensure no power is present at the fixture before you begin work.
+- To start, you must turn off electrical power to the fixture at the electrical panel.
+Use the appropriate voltage tester to ensure no power is present at the fixture before you begin work.
 DO NOT RELY on a wall switch to protect you from electrical shock.

 - Having a second person on a second ladder may also work, but coordinating your movements can be difficult with a heavy fixture.
 Fixtures usually come with a new mounting strap - a strip of metal that screws into the junction box in the ceiling.
 You can often use the existing strap, but if not, unscrew the old strap and screw the new strap in place.

 - Put a bulb in the fixture and check that connections work before finishing.
 If you are re-installing an older fixture, you may find that the fixture wires aren't color coded.
-In this case, simply choose one fixture wire and connect it to the black supply wire and connect the other fixture wire to the white supply wire, then complete the remaining steps.
+In this case, simply choose one fixture wire and connect it to the black supply wire.
+Connect the other fixture wire to the white supply wire, then complete the remaining steps.

 Thread the fixture's mounting stem into the mounting strap on the ceiling box.
 Although the fixture is now securely hanging from the ceiling, the box and mounting hardware are still visible.
 Slide the canopy up against the ceiling to cover the mounting hardware; tighten the locknut against the canopy.

 - Make sure you purchase a light fixture that is UL-rated for outdoor use.

 - The fixture should be made from weather-resistant material and the internal circuitry should be sealed to prevent moisture from condensing inside.

 - The power switch should have a rubber coating to protect against possible shock.